Soyuz MS Russian: Союз МС | |

 Next: | Orel |

-The first launch was Soyuz MS-01 on 7 July 2016, aboard a Soyuz-FG launch vehicle towards the International Space Station (ISS).
-The trip included a two-day checkout phase for the design before docking with the ISS on 9 July 2016.
+Soyuz MS-01 conducted its maiden flight on 7 July 2016, heading to the International Space Station (ISS).
+The mission included a two-day checkout phase to validate the spacecraft’s new design before docking with the ISS on 9 July 2016.
+After remaining docked to the ISS for 113 days, the crew of MS-01 returned to Earth on 30 October 2016, safely landing on the Kazakh Steppe.

-The first two portions are habitable living space.
-By moving as much as possible into the orbital module, which does not have to be shielded or decelerated during re-entry, the Soyuz three-part craft is both larger and lighter than the two-part Apollo spacecraft's command module.
-The Apollo command module had six cubic meters of living space and a mass of 5000 kg; the three-part Soyuz provided the same crew with nine cubic meters of living space, an airlock, and a service module for the mass of the Apollo capsule alone.
-This does not take into consideration the orbital module that could be used in place of the LM in Apollo.
+The orbital and descent modules contain the pressurized habitable living space.
+By moving as much equipment and space as possible into the orbital module, which does not have to be shielded or decelerated during re-entry, the Soyuz three-part craft is larger and lighter than two-part designs.
+By comparison, the Apollo spacecraft's pressurized command module provided a crew of three 6m2 of living space and had a reentry mass of ; while the Soyuz MS provides the same crew with 10m2 of living space while the reentry module weighs .

 Soyuz can carry up to three cosmonauts and provide life support for them for about 30 person-days.
 The life support system provides a nitrogen/oxygen atmosphere at sea level partial pressures.
 The atmosphere is regenerated through KO2 cylinders, which absorb most of the CO2 and water produced by the crew and regenerates the oxygen, and LiOH cylinders which absorb leftover CO2.
 Estimated deliverable payload weight is up to 200 kg and up to 65 kg can be returned.[1]

-The vehicle is protected during launch by a nose fairing, which is jettisoned after passing through the atmosphere.
-It has an automatic docking system.
-The spacecraft can be operated automatically, or by a pilot independently of ground control.
+The vehicle is protected during launch by a nose fairing with a launch escape system, which is jettisoned after passing through the atmosphere.
+The spacecraft is highly automated, and its Kurs system is capable of navigating to an automatic docking at the ISS.
+However, a pilot can operate the spacecraft independently of ground control if necessary.

-At the back of the vehicle is the service module (: приборно-агрегатный отсек (ПАО), Priborno-Agregatniy Otsek (PAO)).
-It has an instrumentation compartment (: приборный отсек (ПО), Priborniy Otsek (PO)), a pressurized container shaped like a bulging can that contains systems for temperature control, electric power supply, long-range radio communications, radio telemetry, and instruments for orientation and control.
-The propulsion compartment (: агрегатный отсек (АО), Agregatniy Otsek (AO)), a non-pressurized part of the service module, contains the main engine and a spare: liquid-fuel propulsion systems for maneuvering in orbit and initiating the descent back to Earth.
-The spacecraft also has a system of low-thrust engines for orientation, attached to the intermediate compartment (: переходной отсек (ПхО), Perekhodnoi Otsek (PkhO)).
+The instrumentation compartment, is a pressurized container shaped like a bulging can that contains systems for temperature control, electric power supply, long-range communications, telemetry, and instruments for orientation and control.
+The propulsion compartment, a non-pressurized part of the service module, contains the main engine and a spare: liquid-fuel propulsion systems for maneuvering in orbit and initiating the descent back to Earth.
+The spacecraft also has a system of low-thrust engines for orientation, attached to the intermediate compartment .
 Outside the service module are the sensors for the orientation system and the solar array, which is oriented towards the sun by rotating the spacecraft.

 Because its modular construction differs from that of previous designs, the Soyuz has an unusual sequence of events prior to re-entry.
 The spacecraft is turned engine-forward and the main engine is fired for de-orbiting fully 180° ahead of its planned landing site.
 This requires the least propellant for re-entry, the spacecraft traveling on an elliptical Hohmann orbit to a point where it will be low enough in the atmosphere to re-enter.

 Early Soyuz spacecraft would then have the service and orbital modules detach simultaneously.
 As they are connected by tubing and electrical cables to the descent module, this would aid in their separation and avoid having the descent module alter its orientation.
-Later Soyuz spacecraft detach the orbital module before firing the main engine, which saves even more propellant, enabling the descent module to return more payload.
-The orbital module cannot remain in orbit as an addition to a space station as the hatch enabling it to function as an airlock is part of the descent module.
+Later, the Soyuz spacecraft detaches the orbital module before firing the main engine, which saves even more propellant and enables the descent module to return more payload.
+The orbital module cannot remain in orbit as an addition to a space station, as the hatch, which enables it to function as an airlock, is part of the descent module.

-Re-entry firing is typically done on the "dawn" side of the Earth, so that the spacecraft can be seen by recovery helicopters as it descends in the evening twilight, illuminated by the sun when it is above the shadow of the Earth.
-Since the beginning of Soyuz missions to the ISS, only five have performed nighttime landings.[3]
+Soyuz missions typically land in the evening so that recovery helicopters can more easily see the spacecraft as it descends in the twilight, illuminated by the sun when it is above the shadow of the Earth.
+Since the beginning of Soyuz missions to the ISS, only five have performed nighttime landings.[4]

 The Soyuz MS received the following upgrades with respect to the Soyuz TMA-M:[5] [6] [7]